gabanz/workshop-astra-tik-tok/README.md

 9. [Connect Netlify to your site](#9-connect-netlify-to-your-site)
 10. [Deploy to production](#10-deploy-to-production)

-### Part 2 - Working with AstraDB and the document API
+### Part 2 - Working with Astra DB and the document API
 11. [Connecting the Database](#11-connecting-the-database)

 ### Part 3 - Serverless Functions, how they work